 We are pleased to have completed Phase 1 of our refurbishment of the Grade II listed former factory now used as the Headquarters for the International Trade Workers Federation.
 The refurbishment works have included the reinstatement of the historic open work-floors whilst celebrating the Victorian craftsmanship of riveted ironwork, brickwork and vaulted ceilings.
 The new material palette pays homage to the building’s heritage utilising a natural palette of clay plaster, timber and steel-framed glazed screens.

 Following successful pre-application discussions with Harrogate Borough Council we are pleased to have submitted our design proposal for a fully sustainable, off-grid new dwelling in Lund House Green.
 Situation in a Special Landscape Area this project falls under the planning category of ‘Paragraph 79’ (previously Paragraph 55), relating to new homes within the countryside.
 Paragraph 79 projects come with very stringent planning constraints requiring the proposal to be ‘innovative’ and of ‘outstanding architectural quality’.
-Our proposal, comprised of five agricultural-style structures with purest detailing, each constructed using 3D printed sustainable panels, embedded within a bio-diverse landscape scheme incorporating natural swimming pond, reed bed filtration systems and discrete photovoltaic panels.
+Our proposal is comprised of five agricultural-style structures with purest detailing, each constructed using 3D printed sustainable panels and embedded within a bio-diverse landscape scheme incorporating natural swimming pond, reed bed filtration systems and discrete photovoltaic panels.
 With a strong understanding of the planning policies relating to such a project we look forward with anticipation to our discussions with the planning department.

 We are delighted to have recently finished our sensitive refurbishment of a late Georgian building within London’s Mayfair Conservation Area.
 This project saw the introduction of a new apartment designed with minimalist intentions.
 Exposed historic floorboards and timber beams offset against a neutral, modern material palette.